Marketing automation increases sales productivity by 14.5% and reduces overhead by 12.2%. But what is marketing automation?

-When using a marketing automation platform, you should research your target audience and create a complete buyer persona to tailor your campaigns directly to them.
+When using a marketing automation platform, research your target audience and create a complete buyer persona to tailor your campaigns directly to them.

 What Marketing Automation is NOT

-The marketing automation definition is broad and sometimes leads to misconceptions about the system.
+The definition of marketing automation is broad and sometimes leads to misconceptions about the system.
 To help narrow it down, let’s look at what it isn’t.

 Marketing Automation is Not Spammy Email Marketing

 Marketing automation is not meant to spam your contacts.
 Not only is spamming a bad marketing practice, but it can also reduce customer loyalty.

 Marketing Automation is Not a Tool with a Singular Function

 There are many types of marketing automation, and it encompasses an entire suite of tools to help companies drive more leads, convert those leads to sales, and maximize spend.
 This includes features like landing page builder, built-in CRM, reporting capabilities, social media management, and so much more.

 Marketing Automation is Not a “Set it and Forget it” Solution